netlify/headlesscms.org/site/content/pages/rules.md

 # The Rules

-Everybody is welcome to contribute to JAMstackCMS, just fork the [GitHub repo](https://github.com/netlify/jamstackcms#forkdestinationbox) and send a pull request.
+Everybody is welcome to contribute to headlessCMS, just fork the [GitHub repo](https://github.com/netlify/headlessCMS#forkdestinationbox) and send a pull request.
 Each Content Management System is a markdown file in the `site/content/projects` directory.

 We'll only accept pull requests adding new CMSs if they follow the following rules: